FAIRplus/the-fair-cookbook/content/recipes/afterword/fair-reflections.md

 FAIRification journeys and hopefully will contribute back to the cookbook and augment its content.

-Further, based on this success, new collaborations to develop FAIR training content are ongoing with academic partners, such as the ELIXIR-UK node and the UKRI-DASH program or Sweden's [ScifileLab initiative](https://www.scilifelab.se/)  or with industrial partners, such as AstraZeneca.
+Further, based on this success, new collaborations to develop FAIR training content are ongoing with academic partners, such as the ELIXIR-UK node and the UKRI-DASH program or Sweden's [ScifileLab initiative](https://www.scilifelab.se/)  or with industrial partners in the Pharmaceutical industry (e.g. Novartis AG, Boehringer-Ingelheim, AstraZeneca...).

 ````{dropdown}